 She wondered where all the tourists were?

-There's something satisfying about going to a place where it feels like a local secret.
+There's something satisfying about going to a place where it feels like a local secret and that you are one of the few foreigners among the locals.

 Even if those tourists tend to be in the thousands.